Correlation in Statistics

 If we add or subtract the same values from the data (and thereby change the means ), the correlation remains the same.
 If we multiply all the xs (or the ys)by some positive value, the correlation remains the same.
 If we multiply either the xs or the ys by a negative number, the sign of the correlation will reverse.

 As with any oversimplification of a complex situation, the correlation coefficient has its benefits, but also its shortcomings.
 A variety of values of the correlation are illustrated.
 Each of these separate graphs consists of 50 simulated pairs of observations.
 A correlation of 0 in the upper left of no indication of a linear relationship between the plotted variables.
-A correlation of 0.4 does not indicate much strength, either A correlation of either 0.8 or-0.9 indicates a rather strong linear trend.
+A correlation of 0.4 does not indicate much strength, and A correlation of either 0.8 or 0.9 indicates a rather strong linear trend.

 Importance of correlation